 Jesus taught us the opposite.
 He gave completely but when the times came, he permitted others the joy of giving.
 We see this clearly when the women at the house cleaned his feet with the most previous oils.
 We also see it at his birth, when the Magi brought the three precious gifts.

 As Christians, we must have a balanced spiritual life.
 We must give as Christ gave, but we must also allow others to experience the joy of giving as well.
 This means letting go of possible pride, or false unworthiness and accept gifts with Christian joy.
 In doing so, we balance the reciprocity of love and allow others to experience the gift of giving itself.
 We must learn to accept gifts, the way we accept Christ’s ultimate gift on the cross with love.
 In doing so, we will better be able to share in the reciprocity of love that is both giving and accepting.

-Please also review the Christian Counseling Certification Program and see if it matches your academic and professional goals.
+Please also review our program in Substance Abuse Counseling and see if it matches your academic and professional needs

 The article, Three Ways Executives Can Cope With Grief, by Caroline Stokes states

 “When a loved one dies, it’s expected that the bereaved may turn to a therapist, grief counselor, support group or another trusted helper.
 These professionals can help shoulder the daily burden of grief and offer support and guidance in an extremely vulnerable time.

 But for an executive, decreased functioning in their personal life can have ramifications for the larger organization and on any dependent employees.”